Bertran-Strydom/New-career/README.md

-# New-career
+# New career
-Building projects for my portfolio to persue a career in development.
+Building projects for my portfolio to persue a career in software development.